selfcustody/krux/docs/troubleshooting.en.md

 ### Computer not reading QR code that Krux displays?

-You can toggle brightness of QR codes from public keys and PSBTs by pressing `PAGE` button.
+You can toggle brightness of PSBTs QR codes by pressing `PAGE` or `PREVIOUS` button.
-In the future, more work will be done to support displaying lower density QR codes.
 If you are using an M5StickV, the small screen makes it difficult for laptop webcams to capture enough detail to parse the QR codes it displays.
 For now, a workaround you can do is to take a picture or video of the QR code with a better-quality camera (such as your phone), then enlarge and display the photo or video to your webcam.

-Alternatively, it may be simpler to use a mobile wallet such as BlueWallet with the M5StickV since phone cameras don't seem to have issues reading the small QR codes.
-You can also save the PSBT on a microSD card for Krux to sign and then save the signed transaction to the microSD card to transfer the file to the computer or phone.
+Alternatively, it may be simpler to use a mobile wallet (BlueWallet or Nunchuk) with the M5StickV since phone cameras don't seem to have issues reading the small QR codes.
+You can also save the PSBT on a microSD card for Krux to sign and then save the signed PSBT to transfer the file to the computer or phone.
+Other QR codes displayed by Krux can also be exported as an image to the SD card.

 ### Why Does Krux Say the Entropy of My Fifty Dice Rolls Does Not Contain 128 Bits of Entropy?

 Please check how [entropy measurement](getting-started/features/entropy.md) works.

 ### Why isn't Krux detecting my microSD card or presenting an error?
 Starting from version 23.09.0, Krux supports SD card hot plugging.
 If you are using older versions, it may only detect the SD card at boot, so make sure Krux is turned off when inserting the microSD into it.
-To test the card compatibility use Krux [Tools>Check SD Card](getting-started/features/tools.md/#check-sd-card).
+To test the card compatibility use Krux [Tools -> Check SD Card](getting-started/features/tools.md/#check-sd-card).
-Make sure the SD card is using MBR/DOS partition table and FAT32 format.
+Make sure the SD card is using MBR/DOS partition table and FAT32 format, [in this video](https://www.youtube.com/watch?v=dlOiAJOPoME) Crypto Guide explains how to do this in Windows.